RichBurman/Project-1/README.md

 ### Unfixed Bugs

 - The flexbox css styling on the Games page does not line up all the images as neatly as I would like.
 This is something I would want to work on and improve in the future.

+- Images that are used on the site are rather large in size and they could be adjusted to allow for faster loading times on those with a slower internet connection

 ## Deployment